 Program integrity means that LIHEAP funds are efficiently expended in compliance with program expectations, and in a fiscally responsible manner.
 In other words, program integrity assures that LIHEAP dollars are spent as they are intended.

-According to LIHEAP Statute, LIHEAP grantees must establish fiscal control and fund accounting procedures in order to assure the proper disbursal of and accounting for federal LIHEAP funds (Section 2605 (b)(10)).
-Additionally, LIHEAP grantees are required to report annually on their systems (policies and processes) for ensuring program integrity.
+According to LIHEAP Statute, LIHEAP grant recipients must establish fiscal control and fund accounting procedures in order to assure the proper disbursal of and accounting for federal LIHEAP funds (Section 2605 (b)(10)).
+Additionally, LIHEAP grant recipients are required to report annually on their systems (policies and processes) for ensuring program integrity.
 This includes provisions to prevent waste, fraud, and abuse—as well as efforts to assure vendor validity.

 The following resources related to LIHEAP business processes are included in the Virtual Library.
 Note: This list is not comprehensive.